Your Contract with Us

 (a) Subject to clause 43, we must indemnify you for any loss or damage you suffer arising from or in connection with:

 (i) our breach of your Contract;

 (ii) any wilful or negligent act or omission by us, our employees, agents or contractors;

 (iii) a Claim against you by any End User in relation to a Service we supply to you arising out of our negligence in supplying the Services to you; and

-(iv) our supply of the Services in a way that breaches any Law or infringes the rights of any third party;
+(iv) our supply of the Services in a way the breaches any Law or infringes the rights of any third party.

 (b) Our obligations under this clause survive termination of your Contract.